-Rent is charged in advance and lease terms are month-to-month with 30 days notice.
+Rent is charged in advance and lease terms are month-to-month with 60 days notice.
 You set up an autopay with your bank account or credit card.

-There is a number being passed around the investment community that only 6 percent of startups pitching get angel funding, the rest die or grow organically.
-We will probably have a member who is looking for capital and knows an investor to connect them to, but nothing formal yet is in the works.
-The power of networking is such that founders will likely be referring funding sources to one another.”
+There is a number being passed around the investment community that only 6 percent of startups pitching for capital get angel funding, the rest die or grow organically.
+We will probably have a member who is looking for capital and another member or adviser who knows an investor to connect them to, but if your team is competent, the product is valuable, and you are winning customers, the money usually finds you.

 We make money from the rent you pay.
 Sometimes we rent venue space for events.
-Desks and office rental pays our bills.
+Desks and office rental pay our bills.
 You don’t give up equity for rent unless you connect with an investor who wants to strike that kind of deal.

 We have secure access with an electronic lock.
 When a member terminates membership, we deactivate their code and access.
 Security cameras record who enters and leaves the building.
 We have 13 cameras at the front and back of the building.
 If you rent an office, you get a key to your office.